Huawei's US ban may cost $30 billion, but it vows to rebound

 Huawei's consumer smartphone business is likely to suffer a big shock as a result of the various sanctions, which has caused the withdrawal of key support from Western partners.
 Bloomberg reports company insiders who say that Huawei's phone business will shrink between 40 million and 60 million devices.
 And the company's Honor sub-brand, marketing lower-end devices, will not be immune to the chaos.

 The report adds that two unnamed French carriers have already pulled out of carrying the Honor 20, due to launch this Friday.
 Huawei insiders are believed to think that if the Honor 20 bombs, the company will pull the phone, or severely limit shipments.
 Since there are questions looming about how much support these devices will receive from Google in the future, they're an increasingly-tough sell.
+Although, shortly after publication of the story, Honor representatives confirmed that the phone would launch, as planned.

 Part of the reason Huawei's fall is so staggering is because of how successful it has been in the last four-to-five years.
 The company is comfortably the world's second largest phone maker, after Samsung, and has seen growth in the double digits for several years.